sdr-x/sdr-x.github.io/_posts/2014-05-28-Some efforts and tools on GPS signal replay (GPS重放模拟).md

 Get codes, program and sample GPS signals here: [https://github.com/JiaoXianjun/GNSS-GPS-SDR](https://github.com/JiaoXianjun/GNSS-GPS-SDR)

-To build the C program "gps_test" (front part of software GPS receiver) after you get the whole repo:
+To build the C program "gps_test" in "c" directory (front part of software GPS receiver) after you get the whole repo:

+    cd c
     make

+To let this make smooth, make sure you have fftw library installed correctly (sudo apt-get install ...).
+There should be /usr/lib/libfftw.a.

 # 1. offline GPS simulation method